Christopher-Ochs/SeniorDesignProject/README.md

 ## Project Description

 To allow users to have better control over their finances, we will provide a web-based multifaceted application.
 The application will use multiple machine learning models allowing for end users to examine specific publicly traded stocks.
 A prediction, with a specific degree of certainty,  will be given to the user on whether the stock value is forecasted to increase or decrease.
-This functionality will allow for users to manage their stock market investments comfortably
+This functionality will allow for users to manage their stock market investments comfortably.

 ## User Interface Specification